matsumotosan/matsumotosan/README.md

 1) Developing new methods for analyzing and interpreting neural datasets.
 2) Drawing inspiration from biological brains to design novel architectures and methods

+More broadly, I am interested in self-supervised learning, multi-modal learning, and numerical linear algebra.

 Apart from my research, I am a core maintainer for [PyTorch Lightning Bolts](https://github.com/Lightning-AI/lightning-bolts).